 Some commercial truck accidents in Los Angeles are caused by lack of driver training.
 Trucking companies and agencies must perform an adequate background check on drivers before hiring them, and they must make sure that the driver undergoes proper driving training and safety training.
 A trucking company or agency that fails to make sure a truck driver has a clean record and knows how to respond and operate the truck when different surprising events occur on the road may be held responsible for a truck accident.
-In general, it can be helpful for a plaintiff to be able to bring a trucking company or agency into a lawsuit because the injuries associated with truck accidents are so severe and catastrophic that a truck driver's insurance policy may not be able to cover the enormity of loss experienced by a truck accident victim.
+In general, it can be helpful for a Los Angeles truck accident lawyer to be able to bring a trucking company or agency into a lawsuit because the injuries associated with truck accidents are so severe and catastrophic that a truck driver's insurance policy may not be able to cover the enormity of loss experienced by a truck accident victim.
 Trucking companies and agencies, on the other hand, usually have sufficient insurance to fully compensate a truck accident victim.Liability for Lack of Driver Training

 A trucking company or agency can be held vicariously liable for its employees' careless driving.
 Vicarious liability is a form of indirect liability, in which an employer is responsible for an employee's negligence when the employee was on the job and in the course and scope of employment when the accident occurred.
 A trucking company also has its own independent duty to others to hire qualified drivers and adequately train and supervise them.

 A trucking company can be held responsible for negligent hiring, supervision or training.
 In a negligent training case, a plaintiff will need to establish that the trucking company: (1) had a duty towards him or her to adequately train the driver, (2) the trucking company breached that duty, (3) the breach actually and proximately caused the plaintiff's damages, and (4) actual damages.